 Review: Val Nolan

-- This article originally appeared in the Irish Examiner, Saturday 13 April 2013 (p.16).
+- This article originally appeared in the Irish Examiner on 19 September 2015, Weekend, pp.34-35.

-Other posts you may enjoy:
+Other posts which may be of interest: